otoolep/questdb.io/docs/usingWebConsole.md

 ![alt-text](assets/copyconsole.gif)

->This method is significantly faster as it bypasses the HTTP layer and lets QuestDB access the file directly on the local machine.

 ### Extracting the url-encoded query endpoint
 After running a SQL command, the url-encoded endpoint is displayed at the top of the Query screen.
+You can copy it and use it to:
+- share query results with another user: they can download the results by themselves.
-You can copy it and use it to help design requests to send using the [HTTP api](restAPI.md).
+- help design requests to send using the [HTTP api](restAPI.md).

 ![alt-text](assets/http-endpoint-copy-button.png)